SUN SENSOR

 • Can be used in conjunction with a magnetometer for simple attitude control

-• NFSS-411: Four sensors can achieve full sky coverage
+• Four sensors can achieve full sky coverage